Giulio Alessandrini

 Giulio Alessandrini (Latin Julius Alexandrinus or German Julius Alexandrinus von Neustein; 1506 - 25 August 1590) was a physician, writer, and poet.

 Biography

-Giulio de Alessandrini di Neuenstein was born in Trento.
+Giulio Alessandrini was born in Trento.
 He studied philosophy at the University of Padua.
 He was physician to emperors Ferdinand I, Maximilian II, and Rudolph II.

 He was a devoted follower of Galen and translated many of Galen's works into Latin, adding his own commentary.
 He died in Civezzano.